Areal Technology: Foundation (1987–1988)

 Areal Technology was founded by Jack Swartz in late 1987.
 Swartz had previously co-founded Maxtor Corporation, one of the largest hard drive manufacturers in the world, in 1982, before leaving them in mid-1987 amid an executive shakeup at the company.
 Several other veterans of the hard drive industry, including top executives from Maxtor, soon followed Swartz to Areal.
-Arena's set up their original headquarters in Santa Clara, California.
+Arena set up its original headquarters in Santa Clara, California.
 In March 1988, the company set up a research and development office in Tucson, Arizona.
-In fall 1988, the company opened up their first production facility in Point Arena, California, within a 10,000-square-foot building formerly occupied by the Arena Bowl bowling alley.
+In fall 1988, the company opened up its first production facility in Point Arena, California, within a 10,000-square-foot building formerly occupied by the Arena Bowl bowling alley.

 Areal's first products were announced in October 1988.
 They consisted of the BP-50 and the BP-100, 3.5-inch-diameter hard disk drives storing 50 MB and 100 MB of data, respectively.
 These were the first announced hard drives employing specialized ultra-flat glass as the substrate for their platters.
 The use of glass allows for much higher data densities and greater shock resistance than those of disks using aluminum as the substrate, which was the industry standard at the time.
 Areal's main supplier of glass was Hoya Optics, a U.S.-based subsidiary of the Japanese Hoya Corporation which had recently opened a glass factory in the United States for worldwide production.
-Areal was additionally the first company to build major internal components of their drives using polycarbonate plastic in order to save weight, as their targeted clientele were portable makers.
+Areal was additionally the first company to build major internal components of its drives using polycarbonate plastic in order to save weight, as its targeted clientele were portable makers.
 These parts included the actuator arm, the top cover, and the base plate.
 GE Plastics developed a special blend of their Lexan resin specifically for Areal.